Turtle-Arena/turtle-arena-archive/base_ioq3ztm/readme.txt

 	Q3:Team Arena weapons using the weapon scripting system in Turtle Arena.
 	This was done to improve the weapon system and in case someone wanted to use Q3/Team Arena's weapons using Turtle Arena's weapon scripting system.

+== M+ Outline Fonts ==
+M+ Outline Fonts are Copyright (C) 2002-2011 M+ FONTS PROJECT and licensed as follows:
+	"These fonts are free softwares.
+Unlimited permission is granted to use, copy, and distribute it, with or without modification, either commercially and noncommercially.
+THESE FONTS ARE PROVIDED "AS IS" WITHOUT WARRANTY."